 Graduate studies in the College of Engineering

-The College of Engineering at the University is committed to excellence in undergraduate and graduate education.
-Composed of the departments of Biomedical Engineering, Chemical and Biomolecular Engineering, Civil Engineering, Electrical and Computer Engineering, and Mechanical Engineering, the College of Engineering was founded in 1914 and is the second oldest college at the University.
+Composed of the departments of Biomedical Engineering, Chemical and Biomolecular Engineering, Civil Engineering, Electrical and Computer Engineering, and Mechanical Engineering, the College of Engineering is the second oldest college at the University.

 Prospective students apply directly to the department of interest.

 Learn about our programs in: